tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Colombia.md

 ---
 <script src="/js/searchcodes.js"></script>

-To integrate with Payments API Colombia, target your request to the following URLs according to your environment.
+To integrate with the Payments API for Colombia, direct your requests to the following URLs based on the corresponding environment.

 {{% alert title="URL" color="info"%}}
 * Test: ```https://sandbox.api.payulatam.com/payments-api/4.0/service.cgi```